 Rearrange Your Bedroom and Design it for Optimal Relaxation and Restfulness

 Many people that have trouble sleeping lose the ability to see their bedroom as a place suitable for good and healthy sleep.
-Others keep messy rooms, or have other issues which deny them their ability to sleep well without even realizing it.
-Think of ways to spruce up your bedroom in order to make it more comfortable.
+Others keep messy rooms or have other issues which deny them their ability to sleep well without even realizing it.
+Think of ways to spruce up your bedroom to make it more comfortable.
 Get some new sheets or pillows, for example.
-If your mattress isn’t working out for you, buy a new one, or at least buy an affordable, padded cover to make sleeping easier.
+If your mattress isn’t working out for you, buy a new one, or at least buy an affordable, padded cover to make sleeping more comfortable.

-It’s also important to block light in order to sleep more soundly.
+It’s also important to block light to sleep more soundly.
 Even the light from your alarm or from a street light through your curtains can be enough to disrupt quality sleep.
 Equally important is to shield yourself from sound.
 One of the biggest culprits for poor sleep these days is the cell phone.
 They produce light and noise which can distract you from sleeping, or worse, wake you up in the middle of the night!
-Many people find that simply making the concerted effort to keep the phone out of the bedroom is enough to greatly improve sleep quality.
+Many people find that just making the concerted effort to keep the phone out of the bedroom is enough to improve sleep quality greatly.

 Stop Smoking to Sleep Better

-Smoking truly does effect health in a myriad of ways.
-Smoking even makes it harder to sleep well, and increases feelings of fatigue.
+Smoking indeed does affect health in a myriad of ways.
+Smoking even makes it harder to sleep well and increases feelings of fatigue.
 Most people don’t think about it, but nicotine, the primary addictive ingredient of cigarettes and cigars, is a stimulant.
 Research has shown that people that smoke are 400% more likely to wake up fatigued and exhausted than those that don’t smoke.

 Herbal Teas can Improve Sleep Quality

-In addition to Green Tea, which contains L-Theanine, there are a number of teas which can help you sleep, the most common of which contain Chamomile or Valerian.
+In addition to Green Tea, which contains L-Theanine, there are a number of teas which can help you sleep, the most common of which include Chamomile or Valerian.
 Many companies make teas which are specifically designed to help you sleep better.
 Drinking hot tea also mimics your body’s temperature adjustment process which occurs when you fall asleep.
-Your body warms up when you drink the tea, and as your body cool downs it promotes a healthy feeling of sleepiness that helps you fall asleep more soundly.
+Your body warms up when you drink the tea, and as your body cools down it promotes a healthy feeling of sleepiness that helps you fall asleep more soundly.

 Don’t Drink Caffeine Before Bed